Edison-Cabrera/AO-Refining-App/README.md

 x.2 = rare
 x.3 = exceptional

 Aside from specs, refining needs "focus" as well.
 These are replenised every 3 days for a maximum of 30000 points.
 Using Focus Points also adds crafting bonus per location.
-See [crafting bonus](#CBL).
+See [crafting bonuses](#CBL).
 There is a focus cost for each refining per tier of materials.
 And the more specs you have, the less focus points you need to refine said materials.

 Each materials has a base cost per tier and enchantment.